How to watch the Opening Ceremony for the 2022 Winter Olympics

 RELATED: Team USA athlete roster for 2022 Winter Olympics

-Be sure to follow OlympicTalk and NBC Olympics for the latest news and updates about the Beijing Winter Games!
+Be sure to follow OlympicTalk and NBC Olympics for the latest news and updates about the 2022 Winter Games!